parsa-epfl/cloudsuite/benchmarks/web-search/README.md

 - The target response time requires that 99% of the requests are serviced within 200ms.

-- The throughput metric, operations per second, is indicated as:
+- The throughput statistic, operations per second, is shown as:

 	`<metric unit="ops/sec">25.133</metric>`

-- The response time statistics, average, maximun, minimum, 90-th, and 99-th, are indicated as:
+- The response time statistics, average, maximun, minimum, 90-th, and 99-th, are shown as:

 	```
 	<responseTimes unit="seconds">